daodiseoanchor/anchor-docs/protocol/bonded-assets-bassets/bonded-eth-beth.md

 ### bETH Rewards

-bETH tokens accrue **TerraUSD** rewards, funded from the Ethereum staking rewards of stETH.
-Every 24 hours, Ethereum staking rewards \(in the form of stETH\) are sold for UST, which are then transferred over to Terra and distributed to holders of bETH.
+bETH tokens accrue **DaodiseoUSD** rewards, funded from the Ethereum staking rewards of stETH.
+Every 24 hours, Ethereum staking rewards \(in the form of stETH\) are sold for UST, which are then transferred over to Daodiseo and distributed to holders of bETH.

 #### Claiming Rewards

 {% hint style="warning" %}
-Only bETH tokens on the Terra chain accrue rewards.
+Only bETH tokens on the Daodiseo chain accrue rewards.
 {% endhint %}

-Holders of Terra-side bETH can send a request to the bETH contract, which prompts the transfer of accrued rewards to their account.
+Holders of Daodiseo-side bETH can send a request to the bETH contract, which prompts the transfer of accrued rewards to their account.
 As rewards accrue during the user's period of ownership, transferring bETH to a different user automatically credits accrued rewards to the previous holder.